Coping With Public Tragedies and Natural Disasters

 People not directly affected by the event may experience overwhelming sympathy and yearn to help the victims.
 Those at a distance occasionally may experience some of the same emotional, physical and cognitive reactions described above.

 It is common to experience “survivor’s guilt,” and at the same time to feel relief at being spared.
 Those at a distance often report feeling more vulnerable after witnessing the results of a disaster and many begin to re-examine what is important in their own lives.

 Tips for coping with public tragedy or natural disaster if you are not directly affected by the event:

-- Acknowledge the reactions you have related to the event; talk with others about your thoughts and feelings.
+- Acknowledge your reactions to the event; talk with others about your thoughts and feelings.

-- Remember that it is normal to feel both relief and guilt that you were not directly affected.
+- Remember that it is normal to feel both relief and guilt if you were not directly affected.

 - Take a break from focusing on the event.
-Turn off the television and radio for a while; avoid the front page of the newspaper.
+Turn off the television and radio for a while; avoid the news.